-Footnotes for Table
+Footnotes for Table 2

 - a.
 Acute criteria: EPA CWA § 304(a) Criteria Maximum Concentration (CMC).
 The threshold value at or below which there should be no unacceptable effects to freshwater or marine aquatic organisms and their uses if the one-hour average concentration does not exceed that CMC value more than once every three years on average. - b.
 Chronic criteria: EPA CWA § 304(a) Criteria Continuous Concentration (CCC).
 The threshold value at or below which there should be no unacceptable effects to freshwater or marine aquatic organisms and their uses if the four-day average concentration does not exceed that CCC value more than once every three years on the average. - c.
 Water and Organisms: Values represent the maximum ambient water concentration for consumption of both contaminated water and fish or other aquatic organisms. - d.
 Organisms Only: Values represent the maximum ambient water concentration for consumption of fish or other aquatic organisms. - e.
-The acute values shown are final acute values (FAV) which by the 1980 Guidelines are instantaneous values, as contrasted with a CMC which is a one-hour average.

-f.
+This criterion is based on the 304(a) aquatic life criterion issues in 1980.
+The Minimum Data Requirements and derivation procedures were different in the 1980 Guidelines than in the 1985 Guidelines.
+For example, a "CMC" derived using the 1980 Guidelines were derived to be used as an instantaneous maximum.
+If assessment is to be done using an averaging period, the values given should be divided by 2 to obtain a value that is more comparable to a CMC derived using the 1985 Guidelines. - f.
 Acute Criterion: The one-hour average concentration of total ammonia nitrogen (in mg N/L) does not exceed, more than once every three years on the average, the CMC (acute criterion) calculated using the following equations.